Demófilo

-Antonio Machado Álvarez, better known by his pseudonym Demófilo (Santiago de Compostela, 1848 – Seville, 4 February 1893), was a writer, anthropologist, and Spanish folklorist.
+Antonio Machado Álvarez, better known by his pseudonym Demófilo (Santiago de Compostela, 1848 – Seville, 4 February 1893), was a Spanish writer, anthropologist, and folklorist.
 He was the son of the noted Spanish folklorist, Cipriana Álvarez Durán.

 Biography

 His mother, Cipriana Álvarez, was the niece of the writer Agustín Durán, author of a collection of Spanish narrative ballads (romanzas) of the 19th century.
 His father, Antonio Machado, was a university professor of Natural Sciences at the University of Seville.

 Machado spent a large part of his life in Seville, where he studied philosophy and justice.
 His teacher, Federico de Castro, instilled in him an interest in evolution and the philosophical ideas of Karl Christian Friedrich Krause; later he became inclined toward the utilitarist social philosophy of Herbert Spencer.
 He temporarily occupied the chair of Metaphysics at the University of Seville and held office as a magistrate.
 He was appointed professor of Folklore at the Free Institution of Education in Madrid.
 He also participated actively in the Monthly Magazine of Philosophy, Literature and Sciences (1869-1874), with his first works on popular literature.
 Driven by economic necessity, he travelled to Ponce, Puerto Rico in 1892 where he held the position of Recorder of Property, although he was already in very poor health.
 He died on his return to Spain, on 4 February 1893, when he was only forty-seven years old.

 He and Ana Ruiz had five children, among whom were poets Manuel and Antonio Machado.